agundy/agundy.github.io/_posts/2018-03-22-she-connects.md

 - Mentoring is a two way relationship, there needs to be a reciprocal benefit.
 How can you add value for your mentor?
 - Male mentors are just as important as female mentors.
 Males have the ability to make a difference.
 Males may also have privilege they can leverage to help their mentee.
+- If you benefited from a mentor, consider giving back and "sending the elevator back down"

 ### Leadership